 Spatial technology helps us to understand our past, explore the present and plan for the future.

-It offers a new level of intelligence for improving and understanding environmental outcomes.
-It assists us to conceptualise, represent, and communicate complex data.
+It assists us to conceptualise, represent, and communicate complex data, offering a new level of intelligence for improving and understanding environmental outcomes.

 In using spatial information technology, organisations can use digital data in combination with their own data for planning, management of assets, and operations.